sandrios/sandrios-firebase-chat/README.md

  /**
  *  Send Message
  *  Can only be accessed by only authorized Firebase Users.
+ *  To use media messages, upload the media files to either firebase storage or your backend and then add the URL in content payload with appropriate media type.
  *
  *  This will send push notifications to every user present in the channel
  *